Global spread of virus means China's factories will get hit again | The Japan Times

 David Ni runs a Nanjing-based company that buys aluminum alloy car wheels from Chinese producers and exports them to U.S. retail outlets, and he was planning to showcase his products at the Inspired Home Show in Chicago in mid-March.
 It was canceled last week, handing him a demand-side problem to match the supply-chain difficulties he already faced in China due to factory closures.

-“I’d booked hotel, flight ticket, and a booth — everything was ready,” said Ni, who is based in Los Angeles.
+“I’d booked hotel, flight ticket, and a booth — everything was ready,” said Ni, who’s based in Los Angeles.
 “But seeing the situation in the U.S., I began to feel afraid of going on business trips.”

-Producers are being squeezed as well.
-Jing Yuan is the CEO of a company making capacitors, a vital part of electronic circuit boards, in China’s Anhui province.

 A survey by Made-in-China.com — one of the main platforms connecting Chinese suppliers and global buyers — found that by late February, 80 percent of manufacturing firms had resumed operations.
 By late April, says general manager Li Lei, production capacity should be back to normal.